-The evolution of the Transmission Control Protocol (TCP) is a good example on how the specification of communication protocols evolves over the time.
+The evolution of the Transmission Control Protocol (TCP) is a good example on how communication protocols evolve over the time.
 New features were introduced to address experienced shortcomings of the existing protocol version.
 However, new optional features also introduce more complexity.
-In the context of a service oriented Grid application, the focus is not on the various protocol features, but on the interfaces to transport services.
-Hence, the question arises whether the advanced protocol capabilities are actually available at the diverse end-systems and, if they are, which usage constraints they imply.
-This section describes problems encountered with the implementation of communication protocols, with a focus on TCP.
+In the context of a service oriented Grid application, the focus is not on the various protocol features, but on the interfaces to transport services and the end to end performances obtained.
+Hence, the question arises whether the advanced protocol capabilities are actually available at the diverse end-systems and, if they are, which usage constraints they imply